-The precedence of operators matches the C language, which may in some cases be different than for Fortran.
+The precedence of operators matches the C language, which may in some cases be different than that used in Fortran.

 See Table 5.1, "PGDBG Commands" for a complete list of operators and their definition.

 Name of the Main Routine